warpedgames/contracts-warped-token/README.md

-# STARL Token Migration Contracts Documentation
+# WARPED Token Contracts Documentation

 # Used technologies:

 Refer this flow: https://miro.com/app/board/uXjVPkKbfEw=/

-## Merkle Proof in Migration
+## Merkle Proof to swap with STARL token

 Use merkle proof to verify migrator's address and amount of tokens.